DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 1. Open the WSI file, either by clicking on a specific Item or clicking the ``Next Item`` action.

-2. Review the image(s) and metadata fields for PHI/PII.Definitions of PHI/PII categories in the redaction drop-down menu are listed in the PHI/PII Definitions and Types section below.
+2. Review the image(s) and metadata fields for PHI/PII.
+Definitions of PHI/PII categories in the redaction drop-down menu are listed in the `PHI/PII Definitions and Types section <#phipii-definitions-and-types>`__.

   2.1.
 Review the zoomable image (top image after opening the WSI file).
 If the low-resolution image at the top of the screen (see screenshot below) contains PHI/PII, then click ``Reject``.
 If there is no PHI/PII, then go on to the next step.
 You may zoom and pan in the low-resolution image to see areas of the image in higher resolution.